Packed Lunch Ideas For Kids that Hate Sandwiches

 There aren’t many children that would get excited about a big bowl of lettuce, but a super loaded salad box contains so much more than just leaves!
-Make a standard salad base of veggies that you know your little one will love (cucumber, tomatoes, chunks of pepper and peppery rocket leaves are all popular choices) and then add some exciting tummy fillers on top.
+Make a standard salad base of veggies that you know your little one will love.
+This could include a host of veggies (cucumber, tomatoes, chunks of pepper and peppery rocket leaves are all popular choices.)
+Then, add some exciting tummy fillers on top.
 Cooked pasta shapes or croutons are great for adding carbs whilst hard boiled eggs, chicken breast slices and flakes of tuna are all good, traditional protein options.

 For fun, why not create shapes in your salad box to bring a smile to their face when they open their lunch?
 A monster is an easy option: Olives make great eyes whilst almond flakes can be scary monster teeth.
 And don’t forget to add a big spoonful of salad dressing to add even more flavour (boys may call this monster blood)!

 A perfect lunch time treats for fussy or reluctant eaters, Quorn and cheese muffins contain all the lunchtime nutrients they’ll need whilst looking just like their favourite fun dessert.
 Simply combine cheese and Quorn ham with flour, eggs and milk and pour into muffin cases.
 Depending on how your child feels about veggies you could also add diced tomato, spinach, or finely sliced courgette.